JetBrains/godot-support/gdscript/documentation/features/features.md

 ## Features

-List of implemented Intelli sense features
+List of implemented features
+Please report any issues you encounter - this is still yet to be battle tested

 ### Auto-completion